Revisiting AoC 2022: The Journey to a 20,000x Speedup

 This isn’t an exhaustive list of cases, but it’s enough to gain some intuition for the problem.
 We see that in all cases the solution is always exactly 1 unit away from the border of a sensor.
 This makes sense, as we’ve already established that the points adjacent to the solution must be covered.

-If we expand each of our sensors’ range by one, then our solution will always be on the border of a sensor.
+If we expand each of our sensors’ range by one, then our solution will always be on the border of a sensor, and near the intersection of two borders.
 Let’s redraw these examples with enlarged sensors:

 We see that the solution is indeed always on the border of the sensor.
 For this analysis, we really only care about the borders of each sensor nearest the solution.
 Let’s focus on those: